linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 25.06.2024 (announcement Web4)
+- 🔍 Ever dreamt of your own Web4 platform?
+Get ready!
+Visit https://web4.one/free soon to explore FREE Web4 options & order your own platform. 🚀✨ Share your ideas and tag us with #Web4Dreams.
+What features would you love to see? 👇👇

 ### 24.06.2024 (announcement Web4)
 - 🛠️ Want your own Web4 platform?
 We've got you covered!
 Fill out this form (https://forms.office.com/r/B0v46U0YMp) and our team will build it for you quickly, easily, and for FREE! 🌐✨ #Web4 #Innovation #FreePlatform